OmkarPalika/LinkedIn/README.md

-# Welcome to Omkar Palika's Repository
+# Welcome to Omkar Palika's LinkedIn Repository

 ## About Me